 Do you edit or proofread texts with non-English languages in them?
 If your book contains fragments of foreign languages or te reo Māori, I am usually able to edit or proofread it using trusted references and a general knowledge of specific language structures.
 However, I will evaluate this on a case-by-case basis.
 English is the only language I am fluent in, and if your text relies heavily on non-English languages, I would recommend seeking an editor who is fluent in those languages.

 How does a free sample edit work?
-Once I’ve sent you a quote and it fits your budget, I’ll edit up to five pages of your manuscript free of charge.
+Once I’ve sent you a quote and it fits your budget, I’ll edit one to five pages of your manuscript free of charge.
 This will give you an indication of the kind of edits I’ll be suggesting and allow you the chance to see if I’m the right editor for your project.

 How long does editing take?
-Editing a novel usually takes two weeks to a month depending on scheduling.
+Editing a novel usually takes one to two months depending on scheduling.
 It involves some back and forth, and when the edit comes back to you, you’ll need to go through each suggested change and make a decision about it.
 Allow yourself ample time to work through the edits.
 Once this is done, the proofreading process begins!

 Do you offer in-person or Zoom meetings on request?
 Absolutely.
 While the editing process can work entirely over email, I love to work things out in real time when it suits.
 If you live in Pōneke, I can arrange a meeting in my office space.
 If not, I’m happy to Zoom anytime during the editing process.